epfahl/richter/README.md

   - allows users to subscribe to earthquake notifications
   - allows subscribed users to search for earthquakes that meet certain search criteria

+`Richter` is constructed in the MVP-just-make-the-dang-thing-work style.
+Attach whatever disclaimers you think are prudent.

 ## Before getting started

 To use this app on your local machine, you'll need to satisfy a few perquisites: